-The delay centers on a fundamental question in kidney drug development: whether reducing protein in urine (proteinuria) actually prevents kidney failure.
-Sparsentan cut proteinuria by 50% in trials but failed to slow the rate of kidney function decline—the traditional gold standard.
-If the FDA approves sparsentan for FSGS based on proteinuria data alone, it would validate a faster pathway for future kidney drugs.
-If rejected, it could set back rare kidney disease drug development by years.
-The April 13, 2026 decision now looms as a critical test case for surrogate endpoint acceptance.
+The delay centers on a fundamental question: whether reducing protein in urine (proteinuria) actually prevents kidney failure.
+Sparsentan cut proteinuria by 50% in trials but failed to slow the rate of kidney function decline—the traditional standard for kidney drugs.
+The April 13, 2026 decision will determine if proteinuria reduction justifies approval; approval would validate a faster pathway for future kidney drugs, while rejection could slow drug development for rare diseases.

 Travere's market capitalization fell from $3.12B to $2.59B between mid-December 2025 and mid-January 2026, reflecting investor concerns about FDA approval prospects.